mdarina/mdarina.github.io/_posts/2021-01-08-Importing and Cleaning Kickstarter Data.md

 - pledgedPerBacker (pledged_USD/backers_count)

 ### **How was the Data Imported?**
-I applied the following procedure: Unzip all files -> Import the data into R -> Bind all files for one month together (needed for csv files) -> Create a csv file for the appropriate month and year on the computer harddrive -> Once all the months have been recorded on the harddrive, bind them together to create a master file for all years -> Delete all duplicate rows -> Create a master csv file for further reference and analysis.
+I applied the following procedure: Unzip all files -> Import the data into R -> Bind all files for one month together (needed for csv files) -> Create a csv file for the appropriate month and year on the computer hard drive -> Once all the months have been recorded on the hard drive, bind them together to create a master file for all years -> Delete all duplicate rows -> Create a master csv file for further reference and analysis.

 [Webrobots](https://webrobots.io/kickstarter-datasets/) store their data in a zipped format on their site.
 Each JSON object folder contains only one file, but each zipped folder with csv files has multiple csv files (30+) that need to be appended to represent a month of data.
 This makes manual data importing an impossible task also prone to multiple errors.
 Given different formats of the data, data reading had to be approached differently for JSON and csv files.